Toxoplasmosis is an infection due to the parasite Toxoplasma gondii.

 Medicines to treat the infection include an antimalarial drug and antibiotics.
 AIDS patients should continue treatment for as long as their immune system is weak to prevent the disease from reactivating.

 With treatment, people with a healthy immune system usually recover well.

 The disease may return.

-In people with a weakened immune system, the infection may spread throughout the body.
-This can be deadly.
+In people with a weakened immune system, the infection may spread throughout the body, leading to death.

 Call for an appointment with your health care provider if you develop symptoms of toxoplasmosis.
 Immediate medical care is needed if symptoms occur in: